RaiderIO/keystone.guru/docs/tutorials/contribution/setting_up_local_development_clean.md

 This is a step-by-step guide of starting from scratch and installing a working local development environment.
 Once I figure everything out myself, I will provide a fully working Vagrant box which you can just start up and everything will work (bar a few things which I will explain).

+Another way is to run it throught docker-compose.
+If you prefer this solution, you can go and read [the docker setup](#run-it-with-docker)

 PLEASE FOLLOW THE STEPS CLOSELY.
 IF THERE'S ANY ERROR PLEASE CONTACT ME.
 I'M PRETTY SURE I FORGOT THINGS OR CAN OTHERWISE HELP YOU GET SETUP.

 ## Installing VirtualBox